jestjs/jest/docs/Webpack.md

 ```

 If you use dynamic imports (`import('some-file.js').then(module => ...)`), you
-need to enable `dynamic-import-node` plugin.
+need to enable the `dynamic-import-node` plugin.

 ```json
 // .babelrc